Hakkadex/Hyperland-Debian-script/README.md

 How to use:
-Save as root-hyperland-koko-setup.sh
+Save as root-hyprland-koko-setup.sh

-chmod +x root-hyperland-koko-setup.sh
+chmod +x root-hyprland-koko-setup.sh

-Run as root: ./root-hyperland-koko-setup.sh
+Run as root: ./root-hyprland-koko-setup.sh